-Past Buster Mountain, someone in your group will need to be a very good route finder.
+Past Buster Mountain, someone in your group will need to be an excellent route finder.
 Highly recommend taking a good topo map and generating a track on your GPS to follow on the way back down.
 There are no path markings or cairns along the way, except to Buster Mtn.
 Note that reaching Peak 5791 involves some high class 3 scrambling.
-Note that most of the area you’re in for this hike is contained with the Bighorn Sheep Management Area and is off limits to hikers from January 1 through April 30 each year.
-Dogs are prohibited year round for the same reason.
+Note that most of the area you’re in for this hike is contained with the Bighorn Sheep Management Area and is off-limits to hikers from January 1 through April 30 each year.
+Dogs are prohibited year-round for the same reason.

 From the summit of Buster Peak, Peak 5791 can be seen to the southeast, but is still a little over 2 km (air miles) away.
 This is where route finding skills are needed.
-The bad part is that you have to descend a couple hundred feet from Buster to even start up the ridge.
-The short version is to stay on the ridge all the way up but avoid cliffing out along the way.
-Look for game trails and openings through the Manzanita and other brush, and just keep plugging up the steep slope around obstructions.
+The bad part is that you must descend a couple hundred feet from Buster to start up the ridge.
+The short version is to stay on the ridge up but avoid cliffing out along the way.
+Look for game trails and openings through the Manzanita and other brush, and keep plugging up the steep slope around obstructions.
 Peak 5791 is just under 1400 feet above the saddle crossed after leaving Buster.
 At the peak, you are rewarded with magnificent views of Montrose Canyon all the way to Cathedral Peak, Window Peak, Leviathon, and the rest of Pusch Ridge.
-If you make it entire way, pat yourself on the back, because this is a tough one.
+If you make it the entire way, pat yourself on the back because this is a tough one.

 Note that there two other peaks about the same elevation near Peak 5791, both to the north.
 One of the tracks I posted shows going directly to Peak 5791.
 However, twice I’ve been up there and, while trying to stay on the ridge, emerged at the peak about 0.5 km to the north.
 Both times I’ve called it a day and failed to go over to Peak 5791, but my hiking partners scrambled over to Peak 5791 to sign in at the PVC container (that Frank left there a couple of years back).
 Matt was the only one in our group during our recent trip up that had the energy to go over to sign in.
 He said no one had signed in since our last visit a year ago.

 Wear gaiters and long pants.
 Watch your step and be careful.
-Hope you see some Bighorn sheep on your hike.
-We didn’t but flushed one white tail deer.
+I hope you see some Bighorn sheep on your hike.
+We didn’t but flushed one white tailed deer.